misrab/docs/Dai.md

 The Dai Target Price is used to determine the collateral-to-debt ratio of a CDP, and thus the Target Price represents the price at which Dai is backed by collateral in the long term.
 The Target Price is continuously adjusted according to the current Target Rate.
 Automatic Target Rate adjustments continuously ensure that the Dai market price remains stabilized around the Target Price in the short term.

 When the market price of Dai is below the Target Price, the Target Rate increases.
-This causes the Target Price to increase, which in turn causes borrowing Dai to become more expensive.
+This causes the Target Price to increase at a higher rate, causing borrowing Dai to become more expensive.
 This leads to CDP users covering their CDPs and leaving the ecosystem, causing the outstanding supply of Dai to decrease.
-At the same time, the increased Target Rate causes the capital gains from holding Dai to go up, leading to a corresponding increase in Dai demand.
+At the same time, the increased Target Rate causes the capital gains from holding Dai to increasing, leading to a corresponding increase in Dai demand.
 This combination of reduced supply and increased demand causes the Dai market price to increase, pushing it up towards the Target Price.

 The same mechanism works in reverse if the Dai market price is higher than the Target Price: the Target Rate decreases, leading to an increased demand for borrowing Dai and a decreased demand for holding it.
 This causes the Dai market price to decrease, pushing it down towards the Target Price.